-Professional Development: Strengthen Your Strengths and the Law of Attraction
+Professional Development: Your Strengths and the Law of Attraction

 Most managers assume that professional development means investing in an employee’s weaknesses.
 This management strategy is flawed.
 The more effective investment is developing an employee’s strengths, not his or her weaknesses.
-Worse yet, this erroneous focus on enhancing weaknesses is not confined to corporations and organizations, but is almost universally accepted as a great way to succeed in business and life.
+Worse yet, this erroneous focus on enhancing weaknesses is not confined to corporations and organizations.
+It is almost universally accepted as a great way to succeed in business and life.

 Most of us think we have to do it all and be good at everything.
 It’s part of our independent spirit.
-We live in a time and in a civilization where you can actually afford not to do it all—welcome to the twenty-first century.
+We live in a time where you can actually afford not to do it all.
+Welcome to the twenty-first century.
 Yet for some reason, we still think we should.
-We think we have to go to work, come home, cook the gourmet meal, clean the house spotlessly, take care of the children, have an extraordinary social life, take classes to improve ourselves—all in the same day or week.
-What if you just strengthened your strengths, really took a look at what you are good at, focused on that, mastered that, and delegated the rest?
+We think we have to go to work, come home, cook the gourmet meal.
+After that, we clean the house spotlessly, take care of the children.
+Maybe we also have an extraordinary social life and take classes to improve ourselves.
+And we do all this in the same day or week.
+What if you just strengthened your strengths?
+What if you really take a look at what you are good at, focused on that, mastered that, and delegated the rest?

 People who really master a strength tend to easily attract the good life.
 Warren Buffett is a master investor.
 Barbra Streisand is a masterful singer.
 Doing a lot of things fairly well is not nearly as valuable as doing one thing extremely well.
-Mastery is an art, and even if you have the natural gift for something, it usually takes time to practice and dedication to make that gift pay off.
-Tiger Woods may be naturally athletic and have a gift for golf, but he has honed the sport to an art form with practice, work, concentration and plenty of coaching.
+Mastery is an art.
+Even if you have the natural gift for something, it usually takes time and dedication to make that gift pay off.
+Tiger Woods may be naturally athletic and have a gift for golf.
+But he has honed the sport to an art form with practice, work, concentration and plenty of coaching.
 Do we care if he can balance his checkbook?
 Of course not.
 Give up trying to be good at everything and focus on developing your natural strengths and abilities instead.